letmegobacktosleep/letmesleepsplit75he/README.md

 - reconfigure RGB in keyboard.json, and change indexes of joystick/mouse keys in the main source file (rgb_matrix_indicators_advanced_user)
 - replace the layout in keyboard.json with your new keyboard
 - replace the keymaps with your new keyboard

+Actuation modes (its kinda messed up)

+normal = 0
+- actuation point   (functions like normal mechanical switches)
+- deadzone          (between press and release)

+rapid trigger = 2
+- actuation point   (first press only)
+- down sensitivity  (how far down before it is pressed)
+- up sensitivity    (how far up before it is released)
+- deadzone          (top and bottom)

+inverted = 5
+- actuation point   (must go past this before it can trigger on upstroke)
+- up sensitivity    (how far up before it is released)
+- deadzone          (top)

+inverted rt = 8
+- down sensitivity  (how far down before it is released)
+- up sensitivity    (how far up before it is pressed)
+- deadzone          (top and bottom)

+DKS 1 = 10
+DKS 2 = 11
+DKS 3 = 12
+DKS 4 = 13